meirm/pygrabber/README.md

 ```
 The script will start polling for data and writing it to a file in the data directory.
 ## Usage
-PyGrabber uses a simple polling mechanism to grab data from a source system.
-The main logic of the script is contained in the run method, which is called by the __init__ method when an instance of the PyGrabber class is created.
+ScriptGrabber uses a simple polling mechanism to grab data from a source system.
+The main logic of the script is contained in the run method, which is called by the __init__ method when an instance of the ScriptGrabber class is created.

 By default, the script polls for data every second and writes it to a file in the data directory.
 You can customize the polling interval by changing the poll_interval variable in the __init__ method.

-PyGrabber also supports several Unix signals that can be used to control its behavior.
+ScriptGrabber also supports several Unix signals that can be used to control its behavior.
 Here are the supported signals:

 SIGTERM: stops the script, renames the jobs to "interrupted", and exits